cypress-io/eslint-plugin-cypress/README.md

 In the following sections, different examples of possible configuration file contents are given, together with some brief explanations.
 Adapt these examples according to your needs.

+The examples use the `defineConfig()` helper, introduced with ESLint [9.22.0](https://eslint.org/blog/2025/03/eslint-v9.22.0-released/).
+Refer to the blog article [Evolving flat config with extends](https://eslint.org/blog/2025/03/flat-config-extends-define-config-global-ignores/) for background information.
+If you are using ESLint `<9.22.0`, import `defineConfig` from [@eslint/config-helpers](https://www.npmjs.com/package/@eslint/config-helpers) instead of from `eslint/config`.

 ### Cypress

 All rules are available by importing from `eslint-plugin-cypress` and can be individually activated.